BuysDB/Wall-Clock/README.md

 - Temperature and humidity measurements using SHT31 sensor
 - Adaptive brightness using BH1750 light sensor
 - ESP8266 microcontroller
+- 3d printed using PLA fillament without the need of support structures
+- Segments interconnect using dovetail joints

 ### Software